AreteraAB/Foopipes.Examples/README.md

 # ContentAggregator examples #

-<Ponty> - Job adverts to ElasticSearch.
+<./Ponty> - Job adverts to ElasticSearch.
 Scale images and save to mounted volume.